Schwarzwaldstube (restaurant)

 Schwarzwaldstube (English: Black Forest Parlor) is a restaurant located in the Traube Tonbach Hotel in Baiersbronn, Germany.
 Since 1993, the restaurant has maintained its three-star Michelin rating, the longest streak for any restaurant in Germany.
 The gastronomy portal Restaurant-Ranglisten ranked the restaurant first in Germany.

-In 2024, Schwarzwaldstube was ranked among the world's top restaurants with 99.5 points in the La Liste ranking, sharing the position with eight other restaurants, including Guy Savoy in Paris and Le Bernardin in New York.
+In 2024, Schwarzwaldstube was ranked among the world's top restaurants with 99.5 points in the La Liste ranking, sharing the position with eight other restaurants, including Restaurant Guy Savoy in Paris and Le Bernardin in New York.